Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: But it might be somebody else.

 A: Don't know.
+Might.
 But you don't want to eat that.
 Just eat a little bit of it.

-Q: She's saying she had like a whole meal or something.
+Q: She's saying if she had like a whole meal or something.
+You don't wanna eat it.

-Q: It's a golf ball size, right?
+Q: Is a golf ball size the right amount?

-A: Well, it depends on the individual. [unintelligible]
+A: Well, it depends on the individual.
+Anywhere from a ping-pong ball to a golf ball.

 Q: I just chop the meat up and let it just dry out, and it smells for a minute, and then I eat it, just carry it in my pocket.

-A: That's not as good.
+A: That's not as healthy.

-Q: Maybe it's not as healthy.
+Q: What do you mean it's not as healthy?

 A: Because it's starting to dehydrate, destroying a lot of the enzymes, bacteria and things to dehydrate.
 That's why the Eskimos and the American Indians, when they ate pemican, they didn't eat it unless they had to.
 Drying meat was not something they liked.
 Because it wouldn't help regenerate cells.
 It would give them energy and help them maintain and last, but it would not cause them to thrive.
 So they would make a big batch of pemican every year.
 They didn't eat it by springtime, they buried it.
 They don't eat jerky.

-Q: [unintelligible]
+Q: So do you want your meat [unintelligible] refrigeration [unintelligible]?

 A: Jar and in a dark cupboard.
-Or put it in a container where it keeps the light out.
+Or put it in a container where it keeps the light out, then in your car [unintelligible], then it's very delicious.

 Q: You're talking about travel now, right?